diarmidmackenzie/sdt-condensed/RMT.md

 The first major study to apply SDT concepts to romantic relationships found that greater autonomy experienced by each partner resulted in greater general relationship satisfaction, and greater dyadic adjustment (a measure of relationship quality developed by Springer in 1976).

-The experience of autonomy was also associated with each of: viewing relationship problems as challenges rather than annoyances, experiencing less distress, and being more inclined to work through problems.
+The experience of autonomy was also associated with each of the following: viewing relationship problems as challenges rather than annoyances, experiencing less distress, and being more inclined to work through problems.

 A series of 4 studies in 2005 extended this research.
 Across this series of studies, relational autonomy reliably predicted individuals experiencing more satisfaction in their relationship (including after disagreements), greater understanding of their partner, and less defensiveness in conflicts.